 Rob had many impressive professional accomplishments, and also was known for his generous spirit and his understated – and quirky – sense of humor.
 His colleagues relied on him as principal or co-investigator who brought integrity and novel insight to every collaboration.
 His students regularly commented on his ability to help them navigate complex concepts by making their studies applicable to real-world, contemporary research.

-“Rob was an integral part of our team—a researcher, author, professor and all-around great colleague,” shared Jonathan Haines, PhD, Chair of the Department of Population and Quantitative Health Sciences.
+“Rob was an integral part of our team—a researcher, author, professor, and all-around great colleague,” shared Jonathan Haines, PhD, Chair of the Department of Population and Quantitative Health Sciences.
 “He brought levity and gravity to the mix, an unusual combination.
-Everyone who knew him will say that above all else, he was kind.
+Everyone who knew him well says that above all else, he was kind.
 We mourn his loss and extend our condolences to his wife, family, and loved ones.”

 After earning a Ph.D. in Anatomy from the University of Utah and an MS in Biostatistics from the University of Washington, Rob came to CWRU as a postdoctoral fellow in 2005, was named an instructor in 2007, and then promoted to assistant professor two years later.